bhopals/essential-english/04f-grammar-prepositions.md

       - Susan is the `brightest` of all the students in class.
       - Carl is the `nimblest` player on the team.
       - That was the `most beautiful` sunset I have ever seen.

+### Adverbs

+- Adverbs often answer questions like:
+  - How?
+  - Why?
+  - Where?
+  - When?
+  - To what extent?
+  - Under what circumstances?